quangis/transforge/docs/tutorial.md

 Save the transformation language into [`sl.py`](resource/sl.py), and the workflow and tool description into [`wf.ttl`](resource/wf.ttl).
-We can now use `transformation_algebra`'s command-line interface[^3] to construct a transformation graph for our workflow.
+We can now use `transformation_algebra`'s command-line interface[^3] to enrich the original *workflow* graph with a *transformation* graph.

     python -m transformation_algebra graph \
         -L sl.py -T wf.ttl wf.ttl -o output.ttl -t ttl

-What we get back looks something like this:
+What we get back is a graph in which the transformation expression for each tool application has been "unfolded": every input and every operation applied to it becomes a node, representing the concept that is involved at that particular step in the transformation.
+In this case, it will look something like this:

 <p align="center" width="100%">
 <img